JahnTech/webmethods-is-art-connection-updater/README.md

 ______________________
 This tool is provided as-is and without warranty or support.
 Users are free to use, fork and modify it, subject to the license agreement.
-While JahnTech, Inh.
-Christoph Jahn welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While JahnTech GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.

 Contact us at [JahnTech](mailto:info@jahntech.com?subject=Github/JTACU) if you have any questions.

+webMethods® is a registered trademark of International Business Machines Corporation (“IBM”).